This article explains how to check for worn-out cleats for major brands such as Shimano, Look, Speedplay, and Time.

 - Efficient power transfer.
 Worn-out cleats can be a frustrating experience when you’re putting the power down as the pedal-cleat interface is loose.
 A 1mm gap will feel like the entire pedal is coming loose.

-How to check cycling cleats for wear
+How often should I check my cycling cleats for wear?